jazzypants1989/jessquery/README.md

 ## The Rules

+I wrote a lot, but the main idea is that everything should be predictable.
+You probably only need to read the bold parts unless you start doing a lot of crazy DOM manipulation that operates on multiple elements at once while using the same variables for everything.
+If you're just doing simple stuff, you can probably just ignore the rest. 👌

-1. Use `$` to build a queue that operates on a single element.
-However, if you use a method like `pickAll` or `kids`, you will switch to a `DomProxyCollection` with multiple elements unless that proxy was created with a `fixed` argument set to `true`.
+1. **Use `$()` to build a queue that operates on a single element-- a DomProxy**.
+However, if you use a method like `pickAll` or `kids`, you will switch to a `DomProxyCollection` with multiple elements.
-2. Use `$$` to build a queue that operates on multiple elements at once.
-However, if you use a method like `pick` or `parent` and there is only one element in the collection, you will switch to a `DomProxy` with a single element unless that proxy was created with a `fixed` argument set to `true`.
+2. **Use `$$()` to build a queue that operates on multiple elements at once-- a DomProxyCollection**.
+However, if you use a method like `pick` or `parent` and there is only one element in the collection, you will switch to a `DomProxy` with a single element.
-3. Every `DomProxy` is mutable unless it was created with a `fixed` argument set to `true`.
-If you store it in a variable and you change the element with a method like `next` or `siblings`, any event handlers using that use that variable for DOM manipulation will now operate on the new element.
-It's easy to forget this, but also super easy to fix.
-See the [demo](#demo-and-key-concepts) for an example and some tips to avoid frustration.
+3. **Every `DomProxy` is mutable unless it was created with a `fixed` argument set to `true`**.
+If you store it in a variable and you change the element with a method like `next` or `siblings`, any event handlers that use that variable for DOM manipulation will now operate on the new element.
-4. All `jessquery` custom methods can be chained together.
+4. _ALL_ `jessquery` custom methods can be chained together.
+Each method will operate on the element(s) held in the proxy at the time the function is called.
+If you switch context multiple times, it can get confusing. **Try to only switch "element context" once per variable**.
+If you do not want your proxy to be mutable, you can use the `fixed` argument like this: `const container = $(".container", true)`.
+This will throw an error if you try to change the element with a method like `next` or `siblings`.
+The "element context" is now `fixed` in place.
-5. _ALL_ `jessquery` custom methods are **setters** that return the proxy.
-If you need to check the value of something, just use the DOM API directly.
+5. **_ALL_ `jessquery` custom methods are setters that return the proxy**.
+If you need to check the value of something, just use the DOM API directly (`textContent` instead of `text()`, for example).
+This also helps to differentiate between set and get operations.
-6. _ALL_ DOM API's can be used, but they **MUST COME LAST** in the chain.
+6. **_ALL_ DOM API's can be used, but they MUST COME LAST within a single chain**.
 You can always start a new chain if you need to.
 You can even use the same variable-- you just need to know that function won't be executed until the previous chain finishes or hits a microtask.
 7. All chains are begun in the order they are found in the script, but they await any microtasks or promises found before continuing.
-8. Synchronous tasks are always executed immediately unless there are any promises in their arguments or they are preceded by an async task.
-In that case, they will be added to the queue and executed in order.
+If you need to do things concurrently, **just make a new variable so you get a new queue**.
-9. Each chain gets its own queue which calls each function sequentially.
-However, the chains are executed concurrently if any promises are found, so you can have multiple chains operating on the same element at the same time.
+8. **Each variable tied to a single `$` or `$$` call gets its own queue which runs every function sequentially**.
+However, remember that the chains are executed concurrently if any promises are found, so you can have multiple chains operating on the same element at the same time if you're not careful.
+9. **Synchronous tasks are always executed as soon as possible, but not until their turn is reached in the queue.** If they are preceded by an async task, they will be added to the queue and executed in order.
+If there are any promises in their arguments, those will be awaited before the function is called.
 10. Event handlers are always given special priority and moved to the front of the queue.
 This way, even if you have a full minute of animations lined up, the user can still interact with the element and expect the event to fire immediately.
+However, **each method is blocking, so if you use the same variable for event handlers, you will block the event handler from firing until the chain is finished**.

-Generally, just try to keep all your DOM operations for a single element together in a single chain.
-This isn't always possible, but you can usually separate them into discrete units of work.
-If anything gets hard, just use the `wait` method to let the DOM catch up while you re-evaluate your life choices. 😅
+Generally, just try to keep each discrete chain of DOM operations for a single element together, and try to use a new variable for any event handlers.
+I mean, the whole point of this library is that `$()` and `$$()` are really easy to type, and you only need to worry about it when things aren't behaving the way you expect.
+If anything gets too hard, you can also use the `defer` and `wait` methods to let the DOM catch up while you re-evaluate your life choices. 😅

 ## Demo and Key Concepts

-Here's a [Stackblitz Playground](https://stackblitz.com/edit/jessquery?file=main.js) if you want to try it out.
-The demo that will load in has an extremely long chain showing the mutability that a standard `DomProxy` exhibits.
-To see how an error is thrown when that proxy is `fixed` in place, simply add a `true` argument to the `$` call like this: `const container = $(".container", true)`.

 `jessquery` works slightly differently from jQuery, but it makes sense once you understand the rules.
-The concurrent chaining makes things a bit more complex, and understanding that each `$` or `$$` call is representative of a single queue is the main key.
+The concurrent chaining makes things a bit more complex.
+The key is understanding that each `$` or `$$` call is representative of a single queue-- not necessarily the elements that are being manipulated.
 It's a bit like [PrototypeJS](http://prototypejs.org/doc/latest/dom/dollar-dollar/) mixed with the async flow of something like [RxJS](https://rxjs.dev/guide/overview).

 The magic sauce here is that everything is a [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), so you can still use the full DOM API if your use case isn't covered by one of the methods.
 So, if you forget about the `.css` operator and use `.style` instead when using `$`, it will just work.
 The NodeList that you get from `$$` is automatically turned into an array so you can use array methods on it like `.map` or `.filter`.

 This is the benefit of using proxies, but I'm curious if this will scale well as they bring a tiny bit of overhead.
 This might get problematic in large applications, but I'm probably just being paranoid.
 I welcome anyone to do some tests! 😅

+Here's a [Stackblitz Playground](https://stackblitz.com/edit/jessquery?file=main.js) if you want to try it out.
+The demo that will load in has an extremely long chain showing the mutability that a standard `DomProxy` exhibits.
+To see how an error is thrown when that proxy is `fixed` in place, simply add a `true` argument to the `$` call like this: `const container = $(".container", true)`.

 ## TypeScript

-Everything is fully type-safe, but there's no way for the `$` and `$$` functions to infer the type of the element you're selecting unless it's a tag name.
+Everything is fully type-safe, but there's no way for the `$()` and `$$()` functions to infer the type of the element you're selecting unless it's a tag name.
 Things like `$$('input')` will always be fully inferred even if you map over the individual elements in the collection-- in that case, each element would automatically become an `HTMLInputElement`.
 However, if you select a class or id, the type will always be `HTMLElement` unless you specify the type yourself like this:

 ```typescript
 const button = $<HTMLButtonElement>(".button")